Aiguilles Rouges National Nature Reserve

 The Aiguilles Rouges National Nature Reserve is a nature reserve located in the Aiguilles Rouges mountain range in the Haute-Savoie department in southeastern France.

-Localisation
+Location

 In the Haute-Savoie department, on the northern side of the Chamonix valley, the Aiguilles Rouges mountain range spreads from Les Houches to the Col des Montets.
 The nature reserve affects the communes of Chamonix and Vallorcine and encompasses two complementary sectors of this mountain range: